oliviaisarobot/oliviaisarobot/README.md

 My name is Olivia and I'm a **full stack developer**.
 I come from a static media design background, from which I switched to web development in 2016.
 As a designer, I have a soft spot for frontend but I mostly work with the full stack.
 Your databases don't scare me.

 I've spent most of my time on php projects.
 Don't feel too bad for me, php7+ is pretty cool.
 I do hope to work with Rails/Vue.js again someday.
-I love to tinker with python in my free time.
+I love to tinker with python in my spare time.

 I currently weave php/Yii2 for a living.